Here’s Why Cats Should Never Play With Yarn

 Entanglement

 Swallowing yarn isn’t the only risk.
-When cats really get going, they’ll have an entire ball of yarn unraveled and in a big knotty mess.
+When cats get going, they’ll have an entire ball of yarn unraveled in a big, knotty mess.
 It’s much too easy for all that string to become wrapped around and tangled on the cat’s foot, leg, tail, or even neck.
 And without thumbs, they’ll have a hard time getting themselves untangled.

-When this happens, your cat is more likely to make the problem worse than they are to free themselves.
+When this happens, your cat is more likely to worsen the problem than they are to free themselves.
 The yarn can get wrapped around your cat in a way that cuts off blood flow.
-It will cause pain and swelling, and if you don’t realize the problem fast enough, it can cause permanent damage.
+It will cause pain and swelling; if you don’t realize the problem fast enough, it can cause permanent damage.

 Protect Your Cat!

 Now that you know the dangers surrounding playing with yarn, you can keep your cat safe.
-It’s unrealistic, however, to get rid of every string-like object that your cat could potentially play with.
-Besides playing with yarn, ribbon, and tinsel, you’d have to worry about shoe laces, window blind pulls, dental floss, and so many other things.
+It’s unrealistic, however, to get rid of every string-like object your cat could play with.
+Besides playing with yarn, ribbon, and tinsel, you’d have to worry about shoe laces, window blind pulls, dental floss, etc.

-Instead of tearing through your home in a panic and tossing everything that looks like string, all you really need to do is be careful about how you store and use certain objects.
+Instead of tearing through your home in a panic and tossing everything that looks like a string, you must be careful about storing and using particular objects.
 Keep knitting and sewing supplies in a cat-proof container when you’re not using it.
-Don’t leave kitchen twine on the counter, and put decorative ribbon away when you’re done using it.
-You can also wrap up window blind and curtain strings to make them less tempting, and forgo the decorative tinsel around holidays.
+Don’t leave kitchen twine on the counter; put decorative ribbon away when you’re done using it.
+You can also wrap up window blinds and curtain strings to make them less tempting and forgo the decorative tinsel around holidays.

 Was this article helpful?